 3. MINIX NEO M1

-The MINIX NEO M1 was one of the first air-mice I ever reviewed.
+The MINIX NEO M1 was one of the first air-mouse I ever reviewed.
 At the time, I loved that it had a rechargeable battery, rather than having to spend a fortune on AA or AAA disposable batteries.
 Finally, I loved that it was an incredibly thin, lightweight air mouse.

 That was then.
 Now, after having tested almost everything on the market, I’m not really sold on the M1 anymore.